-Think steaming shepherd’s pie, cream teas and scrummy fish & chips.
+Think scrumptious shepherd’s pie, cream teas and fish & chips.
 Enough to rumble any tummy.
-You’ll never go hungry here!
-But it’s not all about volume…a lot of thought goes into our food.
+You’ll never go hungry at Briarlea!
+A lot of thought goes into our food too.

 Our meals are balanced with your health in mind.
 We cater to any special dietary requirements you have.

 And forget about meals on wheels.
 The food you enjoy at Briarlea is an intrinsic part of our care.
 And with our care, we never cut corners.
 For this reason, our meals are homemade by Briarlea’s dedicated cooks.

 We also use the fresh agricultural produce that we’re famous for right here in Evesham.
 Our asparagus, potatoes, eggs and meats are all bought locally.
 We take real pride in our farm-to-fork approach.

 For the past twenty years, the kitchen has been headed up by Briarlea’s owner, Sally.
 Lucky for us, Sally is a professionally trained chef.
 Before cooking at Briarlea, she managed care home and hotel kitchens across the Cotswolds.

 We sat down with Sally to get a better idea about what she serves on a day-to-day basis.
 You can read her kitchen diary below…

 SALLY’S KITCHEN DIARY

 ”Hello, I’m Sally.
 It’s a pleasure to meet you.
 Maybe I’ll be cooking for you or your loved one soon.

 At Briarlea, there’s a real emphasis on making our residents feel at home.
 And this plays into the food we serve.
 Sure, we could do fancy, cordon-bleu style meals.
 Small portions on a big plate.
 You get the gist!
 But, honestly, we’ve found this doesn’t quite whet the appetite of our residents.